Daraan/LunaticAI-Driver-for-CARLA-Simulator/conf/ConfigFiles.md

 [Hydra](https://hydra.cc/) ![<img src="https://github.githubassets.com/favicons/favicon.svg" alt="drawing" width="14"/>](https://github.com/facebookresearch/hydra) allows to manage the configuration in a flexible way.
 Configuration files are composed hierarchically from multiple sources.
 The different configuration options can be specified or overridden from the command line.

-Additionally, Hydra also tracks and logs the output of experiments, for example each output of a run is stored in the outputs folder configured by `hydra.run.dir` in the [LaunchConfig](#LaunchConfig), likewise will recordings and a copy of the configuration of the experiment stored in this folder.
+Additionally, Hydra also tracks and logs the output of experiments, for example each output of a run is stored in the outputs folder configured by `hydra.run.dir` in the {py:class}`.LaunchConfig`, likewise will recordings and a copy of the configuration of the experiment stored in this folder.

 ## Launching Customized Experiments